knockout/knockout/README.md

 Or, if you want to run the specs in a browser (e.g., for debugging), simply open `spec/runner.html` in your browser.

-If you installed the npm package you can run `npm test`.
+Or, for Node.js developers using the npm package, you can run `npm test`.

 ##License